NCSU-Libraries/scholars-backpack/README.md

 R Studio is accessible from [localhost:5452](http://localhost:5452)

+Username: `vagrant`

-Username: `vagrant` Password: `vagrant`
+Password: `vagrant`

 ## What's inside?

 ### Python

-This environment uses [Anaconda 4.3.0](https://www.continuum.io/downloads) to install and manage Python.
+This environment uses [Anaconda 4.4.0](https://www.continuum.io/downloads) to install and manage Python.
 A complete list of included packages can be found under the [Python 3.6](https://docs.continuum.io/anaconda/pkg-docs) package list.

 ### R

 Anaconda is also used to manage R. This environment uses the conda package [r-essentials](https://docs.continuum.io/anaconda/r-language-pkg-docs).
+The default R working directory is automatically configured to `/vagrant/code`.

-The following additional packages are installed using CRAN:
+The following additional R packages are installed using conda:

 * plotly